darinz/ML/practice-1/p6/solution_p6.md

 ---

-**15. Which of the following is a valid approach to handle imbalanced datasets?**
+**Problem 15.
+Which of the following is a valid approach to handle imbalanced datasets?**

 *   (a) Always use accuracy as the evaluation metric
 *   (b) Use techniques like SMOTE or class weights